DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/commonSeriesSettings/commonSeriesSettings.md

 ---
 ---
 ##### shortDescription
-An object defining the configuration options that are common for all series of the **PolarChart** widget.
+An object defining the configuration options that are common for all series of the **PolarChart** UI component.

 ---
 Use this object's properties to set options for all chart series at once.
 These can be options common to all series types and options specific to series types.